Journeyman-Joe/GitHub-and-Android-Studio/index.md

 ### Credential Formats, and Using the PAT

 A simple GitHub remote repository credential is just the complete URL.
-For team Xenon, with a GitHub account xenon-ftc, their Ultimate Goal repository URL might be:
+For team _Xenon_, with a GitHub account xenon-ftc, their Ultimate Goal repository URL might be:

 `https://github.com/xenon-ftc/Ultimate-Goal.git`